 The Benefits Of Finding Dogs For Adoption Through Animal Shelters

 Adopting from shelters helps dogs that may face euthanasia if they go unwanted.
 Millions of animals are put down in shelters every year.
-Taking a dog home from a shelter doesn’t just save one life; it frees up resources so that the shelter can provide for another dog in need, which reduces the number of animals that are euthanized.
+Taking a dog home from a shelter doesn’t just save one life.
+It frees up resources so the shelter can provide for another dog in need, which reduces the number of animals that are euthanized.

-The trial period that most shelters offer can be beneficial, too, as you can be confident knowing that you made the right choice and if something doesn’t work out, the shelter will take the dog back and look for a more appropriate home for them.
+The trial period that many shelters offer can be beneficial, too.
+You can be confident knowing that you made the right choice, and if something doesn’t work out, the shelter will take the dog back and look for a more appropriate home for them.

 Have you adopted from an animal shelter before?
 What would you recommend to someone looking for dogs for adoption?
 Let us know in the comments below!